the-laurel/marks/guides/SetUp.md

 :::center
 :Image[]{src="https://github.com/the-laurel/marks/blob/main/assets/medal.PNG?raw=true"}
 :::
-Note: That is my medal to write this tutorial for you 😎 **Change in the future for the actual medal**
+Note: That is my medal to write this tutorial for you 😎